lecritch/time_series_models-chi-sea-dsc/README.md

 $$\large Y_t = \mu +\epsilon_t + \theta * \epsilon_{t-1}$$

 The moving average model is a pretty cool idea.
-We make a prediction, see how far off we were, then adjust our next prediction by a factor of how far off our pervious predicion was.
+We make a prediction, see how far off we were, then adjust our next prediction by a factor of how far off our pervious prediction was.

 In our ARIMA model, the q term of our order (p,d,q) refers to the MA component.
 To use one lagged error, we put 1 in the q position.